 If that doesn’t sound good to you, consider the cashback insurance instead.
 Here, you get a refund of the original bet if only a single leg loses.

 This means you can do whatever you want with the parlay insurance.
-Let’s expound on these offers a little further in the next section.
+Let’s expand on the types of parlay insurance in the next section.

 Insurance Bets Offers Explained